No news from Calls for Participation

 Bachelor’s Degree in Art and Design (4 years) (EQF level 6)

-Short Cycles, Advanced Vocational Training (2 years) (EQF level 5):
+Short Cycles, Diploma in Higher Education in Plastic Arts and Design (2 years) (EQF level 5):

 - Graphic Design for Printing